LLQllq7/PL-Correlation/README.md

 *Leqi Li, The University of Science & Technology of China*

-> This project is currently in progress.
+> *This project is currently in progress.*
 >
+> *This project is a key project under my university's 'Undergraduate Research Program'.*
+>
-> Timeframe: September 2024 – Present
+> *Time frame: September 2024 – Present*

+## Project title

+*Analysis of Programming Language Correlation in Code Generation Capabilities of Large Language Models*